stevearc/overseer.nvim/README.md

 TODO screenshots/teaser video

 - [ ] Customize keymaps in forms
-- [ ] Restart should _always_ stop running task.
-Add some other logic to watch for queueing if desired
 - [ ] screenshot task list
 - [ ] Document alternatives
 - [ ] Document different ways to do task dependencies